Building the TIFF Software Distribution¶

 Systems without a 32-bit compiler may not be able to handle some of the codecs in the library; especially the Group 3 and 4 decoder.
 If you encounter problems try disabling support for a particular codec; consult the Modifying The TIFF Library.

-You can try tiffinfo to display the file metadata.
+Assuming you have working versions of tiffgt, you can now use it to view any of the sample images available for testing, or try tiffinfo to display the file metadata.
 See the TIFF Test Images section on obtaining the test images.
-Otherwise, you can do a cursory check of the library with the tiffcp program.
+Otherwise, you can do a cursory check of the library with the tiffcp and tiffcmp programs.
 For example,

 tiffcp -lzw cramps.tif x.tif